Stuycs-K/final-project-3-lee-kyle-lin-jiawen/WORKLOG.md

 - changed farm planting to include all edge cases

 - added seed mode, added planting a crop if click on farm (need to implement displaying it visually, need to get math for the coordinate points)

+## 5/29/24 (Class and Night)

+- added seed and watering mode (to trigger different actions)

+- implemented watering, tested and debugged to check if correct plant is watered when clicked on

+- watering imcrements growth (need to implement harvast for when growth reaches maximum)